felixmde/beeminder-rs/README.md

 # beeminder-rs

-A Rust client library for the [Beeminder](https://www.beeminder.com/) API.
+An incomplete Rust client library for the [Beeminder](https://www.beeminder.com/) API.

+Why use `curl` if you can just use `serde` and `reqwest` to have 200 dependencies?

+You'll find that I add endpoints as I need them.
+Feel free to create an issue if you need a specific endpoint.

 ## Installation